 Action - Incorporate into your job search what you learn and discover in the community.
 By actively engaging in the process of learning, exploration, and discovery.

 Jennifer Polk earned a PhD in History from the University of Toronto.
 Jen is passionate about helping PhDs transition into jobs and careers they find meaningful.
 She loves the career exploration process.

 In addition to her work at Beyond the Professoriate, Jen is a career coach helping a diverse group of graduate students and PhDs from all around the world navigate life and career in and after graduate school.
 She also hosts Self-Employed PhD, an online community for freelancers, consultants, and business owners.

 Jen’s spoken throughout North America on life and work after a doctorate, and her writing has appeared in Chronicle Vitae, the Globe and Mail, and University Affairs.

 Maren has been a lead researcher on several important studies on the academic and non-academic job market for humanities and social science PhDs, working for the American Historical Association and the Chronicle of Higher Education.
-Her writings appear in the Chronicle of Higher Education.
+Her writing has appeared in the Chronicle of Higher Education and University Affairs.